re-taro/fmt/README.md

 - **Style principle**: Consistent for reading, stable for diff.
 More automated style fixes is better.

 > [!IMPORTANT]
-> The main branch is for v2.0.0 prerelease, which rewrites to ESLint Flat config.
+> The main branch is for v2.0.0 release, which rewrites to ESLint Flat config.

 ## Usage